How to Set Up JSON API Integration Using Joget

 • Optionally, add a button or integrate the form with a process if needed to trigger the API call.
 Joget forms can have a Button element that is tied to a process tool.
 This means when the button is clicked, it can execute a process flow that includes the API call.

-If using a Workflow Process to trigger the JSON API
+If using a workflow process to trigger the JSON API

 • Go to the Process Builder for your app.
 Design a process diagram that includes a step for the API call.
 Typically, you might have a start event, some activity, and then a “tool” that calls the API, followed by other steps.